theolivenbaum/resin/README.md

 ## Pluggable, searchable vector spaces

-From embeddings extracted from document fields during the tokenization phase of the write session, spaces are constructed and persisted on disk as bitmaps, made scannable in a streaming fashion so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node, which is usually very small, enabling the possibility to scan indices that are larger than memory.
+From embeddings extracted from document fields during the tokenization phase of the write session, spaces are constructed and persisted on disk as bitmaps, made scannable in a streaming fashion so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node (per thread), which is usually very small, enabling the possibility to scan indices that are larger than memory.

 Spaces are configured by implementing `IModel` or `IStringModel`.